amzn/rheoceros/doc/SLACK_NOTIFICATION_SETUP.md

 ## 1. Create new channel that will receive your push notifications
 > **Note:**
 > 1. This is optional.
 You can send direct messages to a slack user.
 But a channel would be handy to send message to a group of people.
-> 2. One IF app can send notifications to many Slack workflows, but one workflow can only push message to one channel / DM.
+> 2. One RheocerOS app can send notifications to many Slack workflows, but one workflow can only push message to one channel / DM.
 >
 ![slack_doc_img_1](./slack/resources/slack_doc_img_1.png)